TwizzFishy/Minecraft-DSCI100-Project/WrittenReport.md

 ## Discussion

-Our results show that play behavior and demographics can **very accurately** predict newsletter subscription, especially among new players.
+I results show that play behavior and demographics can **very accurately** predict newsletter subscription, especially among new players.
 This does not align with the hypothesis that more engaged users (measured via play time and experience) are more likely to opt into community engagement.

 ### Unexpected Findings
 - The model was highly accurate